-Note, that a byproduct of the proposed method is that the relation (5.4) can be used for exploiting an expert information in a form of an arbitrary joint pdf $g(\Delta, a, \phi)$ whenever this pdf can be taken as a limit, or an approximation, of an empirical pdf and the information provided has, for some reason, a relevance analogous to a finite number of observations.
-This property has been employed, e.g., in [25], [33], and [32].
+Note that a byproduct of the proposed method is that the relation (5.4) provides a means for exploiting an expert information in a form of an arbitrary joint pdf $g(\Delta, a, \phi)$ in case that this pdf can be taken as a limit, or an approximation, of an empirical pdf and the information has a relevance analogous to a finite number of observations.
+This approach has been used, e.g., in [28], [36], and [37].